redhat-cop/infra-ansible/roles/config-iscsi-client/README.md

 Set of Roles
 ============

 The ansible roles found in this directory are associated with configuring an iSCSI client.
 In prep it installs some required packages for the client.
-Then, it checks that the initiator name and the service are set and running correctly. next, it configures the multipath set up and restarts it.
+Then, it checks that the initiator name and the service are set and running correctly.
+Next, it configures the multipath set up and restarts it.
 After this is configures the LVM, updates the meta-data, and runs through final checks.

 Requirements
 ------------